nlybe/Elgg-DataTablesAPI/README.md

 echo elgg_view('datatables_api/datatables_api', $vars);
 ```
-Also you can see an example on how to use it at [Elgg Entity Lists](https://github.com/nlybe/Elgg-Entity-Lists) plugin

 ## Future Tasks List
-- [ ] Load data dynamically by using ajax/json
 - [ ] Make a class for datatables, so all parameters will be passed by using methods of this class
 - [ ] Integrate more options from [DataTables](https://datatables.net/examples/index/) like styling, search by column etc